jcmoraisjr/haproxy-ingress/examples/custom-configuration/README.md

 - --configmap=default/haproxy-conf
 ```

-If the Configmap it is updated, HAProxy will be reloaded with the new configuration.
+If the ConfigMap it is updated, HAProxy will be reloaded with the new configuration.

 Check all the config options in the [HAProxy Ingress docs](https://github.com/jcmoraisjr/haproxy-ingress#configmap)